currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-timid(adjective) (As a child, I was rather timid., Deer are timid, skittish animals., These rabbits are very timid, be careful not to scare them.) ::: zaghaft, schüchtern, ängstlich irritable(adjective) (He was always irritable when he was a smoker.) ::: reizbar, gereizt, nervös sluggish(adjective) (I am feeling too sluggish to get out of bed., The old train moves at a sluggish pace., He felt sluggish after the big meal., I am feeling tired and sluggish today.) ::: träge, schleppend, schwerfällig
+timid(adjective) (As a child, I was rather timid., Deer are timid, skittish animals., These rabbits are very timid, be careful not to scare them.) ::: zaghaft, schüchtern, ängstlich irritable(adjective) (He was always irritable when he was a smoker.) ::: reizbar, gereizt, nervös sluggish(adjective) (I am feeling too sluggish to get out of bed., The old train moves at a sluggish pace., He felt sluggish after the big meal., I am feeling tired and sluggish today.) ::: träge, schleppend, schwerfällig careless(adjective) (The driver was careless and caused an accident., It was careless of us not to ask the owner first.) ::: unvorsichtig, leichtsinnig, fahrlässig to care(verb) (My sister cares for our cat when we are on holiday.) ::: sorgen, behüten quixotic(adjective) () ::: weltfremd, fantastisch, phantastisch redundancy(noun) (The new management has announced redundancies., The workers in our company are not threatened by redundancy.) ::: Redundanz, Entlassung, Arbeitslosigkeit